Vertical stellar density distribution in a non-isothermal galactic disc: Conclusions

 4. We find that the non-isothermal dispersion lowers our theoretical estimate of the total mid-plane density (that is, the Oort limit) for the multi-component disc plus halo model, by $16 \%$ compared to the isothermal case.
 We note that we do not aim to provide a re-determination of the Oort limit value, instead we emphasize the importance of including non-isothermal velocity dispersion of stars in the calculation of the Oort limit.

-5. We check that for a star-alone disc even a smaller gradient of 2-3 $\mathrm{km~s^{-1}kpc^{-1}}$ can affect the density distribution by ($\sim 9-14 \%$) compared to the isothermal case.
+5. We check that for a stars-alone disc, even a smaller gradient of 2-3 $\mathrm{km~s^{-1}kpc^{-1}}$ can affect the mid-plane density values by ($\sim 9-14 \%$) compared to the isothermal case.
 Thus we caution that the $\sech^{2}$ law used traditionally for its convenience may not be rigorously correct.

 Thus, we have shown that the non-isothermal stellar vertical velocity dispersion has important dynamical effect on the vertical disc structure and hence should be included in the future dynamical modelling of a galactic disc.